Brazil's TAM profit drops as financial expenses rise

-SAO PAULO (Reuters) - TAM Linhas Aéreas TAMM4.SA, Brazil’s largest airline, reported a 21.7 percent decline in first-quarter net income, reflecting the impact of surging financial expenses and rising fuel costs.
+SAO PAULO, May 11 (Reuters) - TAM Linhas Aéreas, Brazil’s largest airline, reported a 21.7 percent decline in first-quarter net income, reflecting the impact of surging financial expenses and rising fuel costs.

-The São Paulo-based carrier, which is being taken over by Chile’s LAN Airlines LAN.SM, also trimmed its estimates for growth in demand and available seats per kilometer, in an indication that conditions in the industry will remain challenging despite record expansion last year.
+The São Paulo-based carrier, which is being taken over by Chile’s LAN Airlines, also trimmed its estimates for growth in demand and available seats per kilometer, in an indication that conditions in the industry will remain challenging despite record expansion last year.

 Profit fell to 100.9 million reais (US$51.5 million) in the quarter from 128.8 million reais, according to a securities filing.
 Three analysts surveyed by Reuters predicted earnings between 41 million reais and 129 million reais, while one expected a loss of 41 million reais.